I love Pinterest.

 Roasted Vegetable Tortilla Lasagna

-- 2 bell peppers (I used 1 green and 1 yellow), cut into slices
+- 2 slices bell peppers cut into, I used 1 green and 1 yellow

 - 1 cup sliced mushrooms

 - 3 tbsp olive oil

 - 2 cups salsa

 - 1/2 cup chopped cilantro